sergey-babkin/ReaderforSelfoss/.github/CONTRIBUTING.md

 - Configure fabric and add your `apiKey` and `apiSecret` in the `fabric.properties` file.
 - Create a firebase project and add the `google-services.json` to the `app/` folder.
-- Define the following some parameters either in `~/.gradle/gradle.properties` or as gradle parameters (see the examples)
+- Define some parameters either in `~/.gradle/gradle.properties` or as gradle parameters (see the examples)

     - mercuryApiKey: A [Mercury](https://mercury.postlight.com/web-parser/) web parser api key for the internal browser
     - feedbackEmail: An email to receive users  feedback.
     - sourceUrl: an url to the source code, used in the settings. **It can be empty.**
     - trackerUrl: an url to the tracker, used in the settings. **It can be empty.**
+    - githubToken: a github token used to report issues from within the app.
+[Details  here](https://github.com/heinrichreimer/android-issue-reporter#how-to-create-a-bot-key). **It can be empty.**
     - appLoginUrl, appLoginUsername and appLoginPassword: url, username and password of a selfoss instance. **These are only used for tests.
 They can be empty if you don't test API calls.**

 ### Examples: